 - Is your team setup to double next quarter?

 - Why are you investing in talent for the long term instead of near term performance?
-Who told you to do that?
 What indicators are you looking at to see if you are successful in investing in talent for the long term?

 As a leader, you need to have answers to those (any many more) questions.

 Until this year, I have never been managed with a focus on goals so I don’t really understand it deeply.
 My approach has been if I want a job, I’ll just start doing the job.
 It turns out, most people don't approach their job in that way.